rebleo/webProduction2018/README.md

 ---

 #### Method of Evaluation:
-1. Regular assignments (20% of grade): Course Blog + Wiki
+1. Regular assignments: Course Blog + Wiki + Code + Technical Exercises (30% of grade) will be executed through the semester by following in class demonstrations, online tutorials and assigned readings.
+These exercises will be essential for learning markup and coding and to successfully complete more complex projects.

 2. Class Participation (20% of grade): Please arrive to class on time.
 Please do the assigned readings and come to class prepared to share your reflections - active and informed discussion makes the course more interesting for everyone.
 Attendance to all classes is required and attendance is taken at each class.

-3. Code + Technical Exercises (20% of grade) will be executed through the semester by following in class demonstrations, online tutorials and assigned readings.
-These exercises will be essential for learning markup and coding and to successfully complete more complex projects.

-4. Midterm Project (25% of grade)
+3. Midterm Project (25% of grade)

-5. Final Project (25% of grade) due during Final Week of Classes
+4. Final Project (25% of grade) due during Final Week of Classes